|Title:||Assistant Head Coach / Defensive Backs|

 |Master's Degree:||M.A., University of Texas-El Paso, 1990|

-Terry Morris is in his ninth year on Coach Steve Mooshagian's coaching staff in 2019, his second stint with Ventura College football, coaching the defensive backs and serving as the Assistant Head Coach.
+Terry Morris is in his 10th year on Coach Steve Mooshagian's coaching staff in 2020-21, his second stint with Ventura College football, coaching the defensive backs and serving as the Assistant Head Coach.
 He perviously directed the program as head coach from 1997-2005, compiling a 50-42 record, good for third on the Pirates’ all-time victory list.
 He was also the defensive coordinator in 1996 at VC.
-He has been a part of six conference titles and 10 post-season/bowl appearances during his time on the sidelines at VC, including the Pirates' march to the Southern California Football Association title in 2018, culminating the VC's appearance in the CCCAA State Championship game.
+He has been a part of seven conference titles and 11 post-season/bowl appearances during his time on the sidelines at VC, including the Pirates' march to the Southern California Football Association title in 2018, culminating the VC's appearance in the CCCAA State Championship game.

 Morris graduated from Dalhart High School in Texas and played at the University of Texas – El Paso from 1984-87.
 A cornerback for the Miners, Morris was twice named to the Western Athletic Conference All-Academic Team.
 He coached the defensive secondary in El Paso for four years following his graduation from UTEP, helping lead the Miners to the 1988 Independence Bowl in Shreveport, La.